Sorry, this program is not available for local students.

 Each year, 65% of our graduates secure a job just after graduating, many as a direct result of internships or working on industry projects.
 Clients who have chosen to work with RMIT public relations students are from Not-For Profit, government, community and private sector organisations across a diverse range of industries including health, social and animal welfare, recruitment, education, transport, sport and retail.

-The rest choose to take either a guaranteed one year credit pathway into an RMIT bachelor degree in business or communication.
+The rest choose to take a credit pathway into an RMIT bachelor degree in business or communication.
 Benefits include:

 - Completing two qualifications in less than 4 years